Backup and recovery v5

 S + W2, and node

-S + W1, but both nodes will end up
+S + W1.
+However, both nodes end up

 in the same state